SunritHazra/VX-Solenoid-Engine/README.md

 ## Wiring & Connections

 Schematic (.kicad_sch) covers PCB internals and all connections.
+There is also a wiring diagram pdf uploaded in Media folder.

 # Applications